 Thankfully, though, you can transfer your Membership Rewards points to Choice Rewards, Hilton Honors, and Marriott Bonvoy at varying rates.
 While this usually isn’t the best use of your miles, it can be a solid deal when hotel rooms are extremely expensive.

 For example, at the time of writing this article, a night at the Hilton Times Square is $1,621 per room on New Year’s Eve 2021.
 Alternatively, you can transfer 40,000 Membership Rewards points to 80,000 Hilton points, and book the night for just a $30 resort fee.
 This gives you an incredible 4 cents per point in value, almost twice our Membership Rewards valuation of 2.2 cents per point.

 So, if you’re traveling when hotels are expensive, make sure to check your points options.
 It could save you thousands of dollars in the process.

 But no matter which redemption you run with, you’ll have the ability to see the world in comfort at a fraction of the price of a paid ticket.
-And if you combine the 100,000 bonus with our other methods of earning Membership Rewards points, you can take a friend or family member with you, too!
+And if you combine the welcome offers with our other methods of earning Membership Rewards points, you can take a friend or family member with you, too!